Hydra Battles and AC Termination: Encoding

 \begin{defi} To represent Hydras, we use a signature containing a constant symbol $\h$ representing a head, a binary symbol $\si$ for siblings, and a unary function symbol $\I$ representing the internal nodes.
-We use infix notation for $\si$ and declare it to be an \textup{AC} symbol. \end{defi}
+We use infix notation for $\si$ and declare it to be an \textup{AC} symbol.
+We write $\xTH$ for the set of ground terms over $\SET{\h,\I,{\si}}$. \emph{Encodings} of Hydras are terms $t$ in $\xTH$ with $\RT{t} \in \SET{\h,\I}$. \end{defi}